 2Market creditors barely monitor management.
-Neither do they monitor the way in which relationship creditors exercise control upon covenant violations outside of distress (Chava and Roberts, 2008; Roberts and Sufi, 2009; Nini et al., 2012; Roberts, 2015; Arnold and Westermann, 2023).
-That is, even if market creditors were to include provisions in their lending contracts on how management ought to act or in inter-creditor agreements on how relationship lenders ought to exercise controls, they could not effectively enforce them.
+Neither do they monitor the way in which relationship creditors exercise control over debtor management (Chava and Roberts, 2008; Roberts and Sufi, 2009; Nini et al., 2012; Roberts, 2015; Arnold and Westermann, 2023).
+That is, even if market creditors were to include provisions in their lending contracts on how management ought to act or in inter-creditor agreements on how relationship lenders ought to exercise control, they could not effectively enforce them.